saklinhub/FarmAssist-SmartFarmingApp/README.md

 - Python 3.8+
 - Flask
 - NumPy, Pandas, Scikit-learn (for crop recommendation)
-- TensorFlow or PyTorch (for disease detection)
+- TensorFlow (for disease detection)
 - Other dependencies listed in requirements.txt

 ## Usage